Erica carnea 'Aurea'

 Plant Type:BROADLEAF EVERGREEN SHRUBS

-Erica carnea ‘Aurea’ – Flowers are deep pink beginning their season in January where warmer.
+Erica carnea ‘Aurea’ – Only 3 available in Spring / Summer 2016.
+Order early.
+Flowers are deep pink beginning their season in January where warmer.
 They usually flower starting in March in northeastern Connecticut.
 The foliage is golden becoming tipped with orange when the weather turns cold.
 Spring planting is strongly recommended.

 Colors:Deep Pink / Rose